 The car had its first WRC appearance at 2014 Rally Italia Sardegna, where Karl Kruuda finished fourth in the WRC2 classification.
 In October, at WRC event Rallye de France Alsace, Kevin Abbring was the fastest in the RC2 class.

-Breen was the European Championship runner-up with Peugeot
+Craig Breen was the ERC vice-champion with Peugeot

 In 2015, Craig Breen scored three wins in the European Championship (Liepaja, Ireland, Azores), finishing as the runner-up behind Kajetan Kajetanowicz.
 The other drivers of the Peugeot Rally Academy in ERC events were Charles Martin, Stephane Lefebvre, Timmu Korge and Emil Bergkvist.
 Beside PRA, six more teams were using the 208 T16 in the European Championship.